Oscar H. Will III

-Oscar H. Will III, (October 6, 1956) also known as Hank Will, is an American journalist, writer, and magazine editor.
+Oscar H. Will III (born October 6, 1956), also known as Hank Will, is an American journalist, writer, and magazine editor.

 As editor of Grit magazine (and contributing editor of Natural Home and Garden), he writes a blog, The Daily Commute, that covers a wide variety of topics related to rural living.
 He came up with the idea for Community Chickens, a website that brings together information about raising chickens.
 It draws its contents from Grit and Mother Earth News magazine.
-Will is also the author of four books on vintage farm machinery: Cub Cadet: the first 45 Years, PayLine: International Harvester’s Construction Equipment Division, and the Farmall Regular, F-Series Collector’s Originality Guide and Garden Tractors: Deere, Cub Cadet, Wheel Horse, and All the Rest, 1930s to Current.
-Hank also wrote a fifth book Plowing With Pigs with his wife Karen Keb Will.
+Will is also the author of four books on vintage farm machinery: Cub Cadet: the first 45 Years; PayLine: International Harvester's Construction Equipment Division; the Farmall Regular, F-Series Collector's Originality Guide; and Garden Tractors: Deere, Cub Cadet, Wheel Horse, and All the Rest, 1930s to Current.
+Hank also wrote a fifth book, Plowing With Pigs, with his wife Karen Keb Will.